chienphamvu/kubex/README.md

 ## Usage

-Kubex provides simplified commands for common Kubernetes operations.
+KubeX provides simplified commands for common Kubernetes operations.
 It leverages `kubectl` and `kubecolor` to provide a more efficient and user-friendly experience.

 ### Core Commands